'This is not the year to come to Salem,’ city officials tell Halloween tourists

 Until Nov.
 1, Salem is limiting pedestrians on its popular Essex Street mall and discouraging all activities that are not confirmed with a reservation.
 The city announced limits on parking, business hours and train service to the area.
 Barricades have been set up to limit lines outside shops and other businesses, which have been directed to create reservation systems and close by 8 p.m.
 Weekend commuter trains will not stop at the Salem station after 7 p.m. through Nov.
 1, and all city parking garages are closing to nonresidents, except for exiting traffic.

-Police detours will prevent nonresidents from parking in residential areas, and weekend alcohol sales at restaurants will be required to end by 11 p.m.
+Police detours will prevent nonresidents from parking in residential areas.
 Police will enforce crowd control in the downtown area and may close off pedestrian areas entirely “as deemed necessary,” according to the mayor’s office.

 Salem is designated at a “yellow” level on Massachusetts’ stoplight-color system indicating communities’ virus risk, with about seven cases per 100,000 residents.